PaxGunner/OldSurvivors-BETA/README.md

 - Quentin

 All characters above currently have old prestige + old legacy outfits.
-Currently they are **custom slots**, but in the future they will be changed to replace existing slots so other people will see them.
+Currently they are **custom slots**, but in the future they will be changed to replace existing slots.

 **Changes/Fixes from my old version of this mod:**